eddie-knight/RpgDB/README.md

 This interface does more than create a contract for it's adherants to follow- and the contract it does require is simply a `name` and `id`.
 The true value of this interface is that it allows dynamic functionality for helper functions that are not benefitted by static typing.

-This is used most frequently by the children of the `Database` class, in order to allow common functionality to be passed up to the parent.
-Without this interface, all of the `Database` functions would need to be repeated across child classes with almost no change.
+This is used most frequently by the children of the `RpgDB.Database` class, in order to allow common functionality to be passed up to the parent.
+Without this interface, all of the `RpgDB.Database` functions would need to be repeated across child classes with almost no change.

 The greatest value of this interface, however, comes in the inventory.
 By using this interface, we are able to create an inventory system that is simply a `List<IRpgDBEntry>`.
 Without this, the inventory system would require a high degree of specificity and customization to fit every type of object that it holds.